 The misperceptions occur maybe because different people react differently to different types of colors.
 It depends on your lifestyle, perception, choice of culture, and previous experience.
 How you appraise a color also varies between men and women as their preferences differ.
 So, there are a lot of factors relying on the psychology of color that leads to various misunderstandings.

 If you thoroughly go through the article, you would be able to understand what Color Psychology is, its historical significance, its effect on the human psyche, various colors and their strategic use in the marketing field, and last but not least, the influence of color Psychology in digital marketing and branding.

-If you grow interested in Color Psychology and its various applications in digital marketing, then check out upGrad and Mudra Institute of Communication’s (MICA) Post Graduate and Diploma Certification Program in Digital Marketing and Communication.
+If you grow interested in Color Psychology and its various applications in digital marketing, then check out upGrad and Mudra Institute of Communication’s (MICA) Advanced Certificate in Digital Marketing & Communication.
 If you enroll in this course, you would be able to learn about social media networking, content marketing, branding, and public relations development skills.